PASTAplus/PEP/peps/pep-9.md

 ### AuthZ Access Control Rule Registry

-The AuthZ ACR registry will be implemented as RDBMS tables with the following schema (Listing 2):
+The AuthZ ACR registry will be implemented as RDBMS tables with the following schema (Figure 3):

 ![pep9-acl-tables.png](images/pep9-acl-tables.png)